davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

   - Because we haven't learned how to make a real Web request, we'll have to **fake** it for now.
   - We generate a random `delay` of 0 to 3 seconds to simulate a random network delay.
-  - After the delay, there is a 20% chance that the request will fail and `"unavailable"` will be returned.
+  - After the delay, there is a 20% chance that the request will fail and `"service unavailable"` will be returned.
   - When the request succeeds, then one of `"hangry", "sad", "shocked", "happy", "scared"` will be returned.

 - Notice that in the middle of the `app.js` file, you'll see `fakeMoodRequest()` being called and its results printed to the console.